HomeCredit CardsChase Credit CardsComparing the three IHG Rewards credit cards (2023) - which is best...

 *These free night certificates can be topped up using IHG One Rewards Points and so can be used to part-pay for more expensive properties.

-As usual, it’s important to keep some of these benefits in context when evaluating these cards as some are not as valuable as they may appear.
+As usual, it’s important to keep some of these benefits in context when evaluating the cards as some are not as valuable as they may appear.

-100 + 10,000 points probably sound quite nice, but because you have to put $20,000 of spending on to these cards to earn this benefit, this isn’t a benefit that most cardholders should be trying to trigger.
+$100 + 10,000 points probably sounds quite nice, but because you have to put $20,000 of spending on to these cards to earn this, this isn’t a benefit that most cardholders should be trying to trigger.

-A 40,000-point free night certificate isn’t worth more than $200 and by putting $60,000 of non-IHG spending on the card_name just to earn that benefit, a cardholder would almost certainly be leaving behind significantly more than that in earnings they would have enjoyed had they used a more appropriate card for that spending.
+A 40,000-point free night certificate isn’t worth more than $200, and by putting $60,000 of non-IHG spending on the IHG One Rewards Premier Business Credit Card just to earn that benefit, a cardholder would almost certainly be leaving behind significantly more than that in earnings that they would have enjoyed had they used a more appropriate card for that spending.

 The fact is that unless you’re likely to stay at IHG properties more than once or twice a year, you probably don’t need most of the benefits that the other two cards offer, so why pay for them?